kashifaawan/Sentiment-Classification-with-DistilBERT/README.md

 ## Introduction

 This repository contains code for training a sentiment analysis model using the DistilBERT architecture.
 The model is designed to classify text as either positive or negative sentiment.

-In this project, DistilBERT model was used to perform sentiment analysis.
 Detail instructions are provided on how to train your own sentiment analysis model using this code.

 ## Methodology